Er-dhirendra/Er-dhirendra/README.md

 > **SOLID principles — bad vs good examples in Scala**

 Shows how Scala's type system enforces what Java needs discipline for.
-Each principle demonstrated with before/after.
+Each principle with clear before/after examples.

 **Stack:** `Scala 3`